shameekbaranwal/overcl0ck/README.md

 ## To-do
 * For the current "font-style" of the digits on the clock, I generated the config file by making use of some bodged together functions.
 A to-do for this code would be to create a Configuration-Generator mode which would let a user create configuration files for their own designs using the 6*10 clocks in one chunk, and animating it themselves.
 * Improve the interaction to cycle through themes and modes.
 * Add another font resembling the seven segment digit display.

+Check out the latest release [here]('https://overcl0ck.netlify.app').